plast-lab/doop/documentation.md

          Also note that the old -jre1.x flags are not supported.
 * --lbhome: The LogicBlox directory (defaults to the value of the `$LOGICBLOX_HOME` environment variable).
 * -t, --timeout: The analysis execution timeout in minutes.
 * -p, --properties: Load options from the given properties file.
-When this option is given, all other options are ignored.

 ### Other options {#running.other}
 The new Doop framework supports almost the same set of options with the original doop.
 To list all the available